OSGeo/gdal/gdal/doc/source/programs/gdalwarp.rst

 .. option:: -srcnodata <value [value...]>

-    Set nodata masking
-    values for input bands (different values can be supplied for each band).
+    Set nodata masking values for input bands (different values can be supplied for each band).
 If more than one value is supplied all values should be quoted to keep them together as a single operating system argument.
     Masked values will not be used in interpolation.
     Use a value of ``None`` to ignore intrinsic nodata settings on the source dataset.

+    When this option is set to a non-``None`` value, it causes the ``UNIFIED_SRC_NODATA`` warping option (see :cpp:member:`GDALWarpOptions::papszWarpOptions`) to be
+    set to ``YES``, if it is not explicitly set.

+    If ``-srcnodata`` is not explicitly set, but the source dataset has nodata values, they will be taken into account, with ``UNIFIED_SRC_NODATA`` at ``PARTIAL`` by default.

 .. option:: -dstnodata <value [value...]>